A Local’s Guide To Burrabazar, Kolkata’s Oldest Marketplace

 LBB tip: There is also no sign or board directing you to the restaurant, so you can ask somebody for assistance.

-Kandoni Sweets
+Kandoi Sweets

 Kolkata is one of the best places to eat authentic cuisine from all over the world.
-At 180-year-old Kandoni Sweets and Snacks, try theplas with mirchi achar.
+At 180-year-old Kandoi Sweets and Snacks, try theplas with mirchi achar.
 Thecha with theplas is also an amazing power combo here.
 The gulab jamun is delicious and incredibly soft.
 And if you go early, you can get freshly prepared gulaab paak, which is basically sticky and oozy.
 It is said to resemble a kalakand once it is settled.
 The creamiest of srikhand resides in this confectionery, so be sure to sample these as well.

-Timing: Monday to Sunday, 7 AM - 9 PM
+Timings: 7 AM - 9 PM

 Contact: 098360 09350